Mamonde

 Mamonde (Hangul: 마몽드) is a South Korean skincare and cosmetics brand owned by Amore Pacific.

 Mamonde was launched by Amore Pacific in 1991.
 The brand name comes from Ma Monde which is a combination of the words My and World in French.

 History

-Amore Pacific, one of the largest cosmetics companies in South Korea, created Mamonde in 1991.
+The South Korean cosmetics company Amore Pacific created Mamonde in 1991.

 In 2005, Mamonde was launched in China.
-By July 2013, its products are sold at 900 department stores and over 2,500 cosmetics stores in 270 cities in China.
+By July 2013, its products were sold at 900 department stores and over 2,500 cosmetics stores in 270 cities in China.

-On July 12, 2013, Mamonde opened its flagship store in Myeong-dong.
-In the same month, Mamonde was launched in Thailand.

-Mamonde expanded in the west in 2015 and opened its first store in the United States.
-By 2017, it has stores in the U.S. and in Canada.
-The brand also opened its first store in Malaysia in 2016 and opened its first in Singapore in 2017.
+In July 2013, Mamonde opened its flagship store in Myeong-dong and launched in Thailand.
+Mamonde opened its first store in the United States in 2015, in Malaysia in 2016, and in Singapore in 2017.

-Products

-Mamonde has a wide range of makeup and skin care products.
-They use flowers such as camellia, lotus and jasmine as ingredients for their products.
-Their products include the Age control ultra repair cream, Advanced Self Control Massage Cream, Rose Water Toner, Soft Bloom Makeup Base and the Total Solution Moisture Cream.